SabyasachiH/bigdatabase/README.md

 You can implement the following clustering architectures:

-- Vagrant With Oracle Virtual Box: Single Node:
+- **Vagrant With Oracle Virtual Box**: Single Node implementation.

-- Vagrant AWS: Single node or three node Orcastation is take care by vagrant, provosioning by ansible;
+- **Vagrant AWS**: Single node or three node implementation with orchestration done by vagrant, provisioning by Ansible.

-- Bare Metal: By creating your ivntory file on any machine/node.
+- **Bare Metal**: By creating your own inventory file on any machine/node.

 # Requirments
 -------------